The Reviews Are Coming In…

-Erin is a storyteller, licensed massage therapist, and a real estate investor.
+Erin is a best selling author, licensed massage therapist, and a real estate investor.
 In 2009 she became the sole Caregiver for her husband as he was diagnosed with cancer, underwent multiple surgeries, and a successful liver transplant.
 With caregiving experience that spans over a decade in multiple states with multiple medical centers, Erin was called to share her stories with the underserved caregiving community.
 She was called to share hope, community, and love.
 Erin is a UNOS Ambassador helping to spread the word of organ donation.
 She is the recipient of the 2020 Mina Shah Enterprises “Awesome Award” – the first award by that name – because she is AWESOME.

 She was born on the east coast, moved to the west coast, slowly crept her way south and then crawled back over to the east coast (getting two speeding tickets along the way).

 She can talk forever about things she loves, like why you should be an organ donor, or her cats, or why her husband can be both her most favorite person and simultaneously drive her absolutely batty.